jorishr/snowfall-js/README.md

 The switches are responsive to font-size so you can make then bigger or smaller by playing around with font-size on the parent element.

 By default this plugin will append a minified CSS file to the DOM (`snowAnimationSwitchStyles.css`).

+_Note about build tools:_ If your website project uses a build tool like [ParcelJs](https://parceljs.org/) the additional stylesheet will be picked up automatically.
+You don't need to do extra work.
+However, if you rely on a more custom build setup with Gulp, Grunt and/or Webpack you might have to do some extra configuration work in your build tools — especially in production, to make sure that the minified css stylesheet is included.

-If you don't want this behavior, you should add these styles (or your own) manually to your project's (S)CSS and set the option `injectCSS: false` in the custom configuration object.
+You also have the option to add these styles (or your own) manually to your project's (S)CSS.
+If that is the case set the option `injectCSS: false` in the custom configuration object.

+Below you find the CSS that is included in the snowfall-js-plugin stylesheet.

 ```css
 /* The switch has various components: